wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 ![](http://i1354.photobucket.com/albums/q698/thoth242/hypriot_zpsqhyizsex.png)

-The old raspberrypi1s were pretty cool, but the 2nd generation demands attention with quad-core processors and 1GB of RAM at $40 dollars you can build a cluster of computing hardware that is pretty cheap to get started, and easy to scale.
-Just add more $40 dollar nodes
+The old raspberrypi1s were pretty cool, but the 2nd generation demands attention with quad-core processors and 1GB of RAM at $40 you can build a cluster of computing hardware that is pretty cheap to get started, and easy to scale.
+Just add more $40 nodes

 ##### Requirements